Balaji1304/Heavy-vehicles-Management-Billing/README.md

-# Heavy Vehicles Management & Billing System
+# Vehicles Management & Billing System

 A modern web application designed to streamline the management of heavy vehicle operations.
 This project enables efficient handling of drivers, trucks, billing processes, and provides a secure authentication system—all within an intuitive dashboard.